k--chow/Trimly/README.md

 - LiceCap for GIFS
 - Heroku for backend hosting
 - Aylien API SDK
+- Chrome Storage

 <h3>Procedure and Learning Experiences</h3>
+Trimly was incredibly fun to build.

+- Used a Flask python backend on Heroku with the Aylien SDK API.
+- Used chrome storage local to store the articles.
+- Used AngularJS to load chrome storage and set a model and view for each article in the options page.
+- Used jsPDF library to export summary to PDF.
+- UIUX is incredibly important in simple applications.

 <!--
 Flask - CORS
 heroku python flask server